jacobrastad/jacobrastad.github.io/_posts/2016-03-06-getting-started-with-jekyll-on-github-with-windows.md

 gem 'jekyll-compose', group: [:jekyll_plugins]
 {% endhighlight %}

-*Github-pages* is a gem from Github that adds a few default settings to your Jekyll project.
+- *Github-pages* is a gem from Github that adds a few default settings to your Jekyll project.
-*Wdm* remember that Jekyll needed an extra gem to be able to watch your files for changes?
+- *Wdm* - Remember that Jekyll needed an extra gem to be able to watch your files for changes?
 Well this line makes it happen.
-*Jemoji* lets you add emojis supported by Github in your content.
+- *Jemoji* lets you add emojis supported by Github in your content.
 If you don't like emojis, you can remove this line.
-*Jekyll-compose* adds a few shortcut commands to generate new posts.
+- *Jekyll-compose* adds a few shortcut commands to generate new posts.

 ## Commit and push it!